oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 }
 ```

-Your Angular app should update itself as you make changes, and you should see a screen like the following at http://localhost:4200.
+Your Angular app should update itself as you make changes.

-Click on Manage JUG Tour, and you should see a list of the default groups.

-// todo: qa mat-toolbar in app.component.html - do we add that before this or after?
-// todo: screenshot
-// todo: is home needed?
+{% img blog/spring-boot-angular/group-list-actions.png alt:"Group list with squished actions column" width:"800" %}{: .center-image }

 It's great that you can see your Spring Boot API's data in your Angular app, but it's no fun if you can't modify it!